 ● I will (probably) never live in Florida year-round.
 Yup, this was #1.
 It took over a week to get back the power to most of the homes in my area (we were day 7, and no, I was not happy that the street next to me had power back on day 2), and that was with power workers from two countries: The US (13 different states) and Canada (2 different provinces) working around the clock.
 My aunt (and cousin) live in Ft Lauderdale and, during one hurricane not too long ago, were without power for three weeks!
 My area is pretty easy to access, as evidenced by all the power companies helping from different states, and it still took over a week for everyone to get power back, but it is a looooong drive down to the bottom of Florida, even longer when you are awaiting help.
 I want to live in an area where help can get to me quickly and easily if a natural disaster occurs.

 ● I am a product of the 20th and 21st centuries.
 I like creature comforts like electricity, heat, and water that does not have to be boiled.

 ● We are fortunate to have a fireplace.
-Sonny-boy and I got sleeping bags out, built a fire and kept reasonably warm.
+Sonny-boy and I got the sleeping bags out, built a fire, and kept reasonably warm.
 When hubby came home, Sonny-boy lasted one more night at home, then made that delivery of food to his aunt and never came back until the power turned on.
-Can’t say I blamed him.
+I can’t say I blamed him.

 ● Natural gas is good.
 Sure we have an electric start on our gas stove, but a lighter solved that problem quickly enough.